 - You will need to dispose of your old doors: A tradesman might offer to take away your old doors for free.
 If you do it yourself you may have to dispose of them yourself.
 Most recycling centres will happily accept them however.

-So as you can see, the positives far outweigh the negatives.
+So as you can see, the positives far outweigh the negatives with DIY kitchen door installation.
 So what is stopping you?
-Get on the internet now and get shopping for your new kitchen!
+Get online now and start shopping for your new kitchen!